42-Discworld/Farese_and_Walther_Lab/Manual_of_Lipidomics_pipeline.md

     type will display violin (`molec_violin.XXX`) will display all lipid class in one plot.
 The second will only display the interactive customized lipid class(es) violin plot (`molec_violin_all.html`).
-  - Please note that the interactive plots which are under html files won't be display in the manual book.
-It will display in the `Viewer` panel, click panel `Plots` to view other plots.
+  - Please note that the interactive plots which are under html files and will display in the `Viewer` panel, click panel `Plots` to view other plots.
   - Code display:

 ```